lanceu0128/wfc/README.md

 # wfc

 Another Wave Function Collapse algorithm implementation in C++.
 My main goals are to get this (relatively) well-optimized sequentially, and then get it running concurrently with a GPU using CUDA.
-Also, I want to have an easy to use API for other developers to use WFC easily in games or other purposes.
+I'll update this with a good readme on using it when I'm ready!